-VERY IMPORTANT: if any activity cannot be carried out normally, it will be replaced by an alternative activity or followed virtually.
+VERY IMPORTANT: if it is required, the classes will be followed virtually and if any activity cannot be carried out normally, it will be replaced by an alternative activity.
 Students must check Campus Virtual to find any changes that may occur, which will be comunicated by means of a message in this platform.